DeveauP/QuantumClone/README.md

 * [The clonal reconstruction](#CR): QuantumClone / One_step_clustering functions
 * [Plots](#Plots)
 * [The clonal simulation](#CS): QuantumCat (not included in the GUI)
+* [VariantFiltering](#VariantFiltering): Suggestion for variant filtering prior the QuantumClone analysis

 All of this is detailed in the vignette that can be accessed with:
 > vignette("Use_case",package = "QuantumClone")